-As you have probably seen in your previous classes and in your experience, many data analyses begin with very simple univariate analyses, using models such as the normal (for continuous data), and the binomial (for dichotomous data).
+As you have probably seen in your previous classes and in your experience, many data analyses begin with very simple univariate analyses, using models such as the normal (for continuous data), the binomial (for dichotomous data), the Poisson (for count data) and the multinomial (for multicategorical data).
 Here we will see how analyses typically proceeds for these simple models from a Bayesian viewpoint.
 As usual in Bayesian analyses, aside from a data model (by which I mean the likelihood function), we need a prior distribution over all unknown parameters in the model.
 Thus, here we consider "standard" likelihood-prior combinations for these simple situations.
+To begin, here is a summary chart of what we will see: